MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-row-level-security.md

 * While the Power BI service doesn't apply RLS setting to admins or members with edit permissions, when you supply an identity with an embed token, it applies to the data.
 * Analysis Services live connections are supported for on-premises servers.
 * Azure Analysis Services live connections support filtering by roles.
 Dynamic filtering can be done using CustomData.
-* If the underlying dataset doesn’t require RLS, the GenerateToken request must **not** contain an effective identity.
+* If the underlying dataset doesn't require RLS, the GenerateToken request must **not** contain an effective identity.
 * If the underlying dataset is a cloud model (cached model or DirectQuery), the effective identity must include at least one role, otherwise role assignment doesn't occur.
 * A list of identities enables multiple identity tokens for dashboard embedding.
 For all others artifacts, the list contains a single identity.

 ### Token-based Identity limitations

 * You can use RLS only if you have a dedicated capacity.
-* RLS doesn’t work with SQL Server on-premises.
+* RLS doesn't work with SQL Server on-premises.

 More questions?
 [Try asking the Power BI Community](https://community.powerbi.com/)